Royalist (Spanish American independence): Political evolution

 Royalist territories in Western South America after the Battle of Chacabuco of 1818.
 Chiloé and Valdivia were royalist enclaves accessible only by sea.

 The creation of juntas in Spanish America in 1810 was a direct reaction to developments in Spain during the previous two years.
 In 1808 Ferdinand VII had been convinced to abdicate by Napoleon in his favor, who granted the throne to his brother, Joseph Bonaparte.
 The Supreme Central Junta had led a resistance to Joseph's government and the French occupation of Spain, but suffered a series of reverses resulting in the loss of the northern half of the country.
 On February 1, 1810, French troops took Seville and gained control of most of Andalusia.
 The Supreme Junta retreated to Cádiz and dissolved itself in favor of a Regency Council of Spain and the Indies.
 As news of this arrived throughout Spanish America during the next three weeks to nine months—depending on time it took goods and people to travel from Spain—political fault lines appeared.
 Royal officials and Spanish Americans were split between those who supported the idea of maintaining the status quo—that is leaving all the government institutions and officers in place—regardless of the developments in Spain, and those who thought that the time had come to establish local rule, initially through the creation of juntas, to preserve the independence of Spanish America from the French or from a rump government in Spain that could no longer legitimately claim to rule a vast empire.
-It is important to note that, at first, the juntas claimed to carry out their actions in the name of the deposed king and did not formally declare independence.
+At first, the juntas claimed to carry out their actions in the name of the deposed king and did not formally declare independence.
 Juntas were successfully established in Venezuela, Río de la Plata and New Granada, and there were unsuccessful movements to do so in other regions.
 A few juntas initially chose to recognize the Regency, nevertheless the creation of juntas challenged the authority of all sitting royal officials and the right of the government in Spain to rule in the Americas.